 While still gritty enough, a visit to Bilbao is worthwhile, if only to do two things- visit the Guggenheim and EAT!
 Basque Country is the culinary mecca of Spain, with the highest concentration of Michelin starred restaurants and famous chefs in the whole country, and in Europe at that.
 You could spend a week in Bilbao, munching your way through the city in bliss.
 Seafood and tapas (known as “Pintxos” in Basque Country) are the strongholds in the regional cooking, and the famous wine region of La Rioja is only an hour and a half away.
 There are plenty of smaller museums of interest to art lovers, and Bilbao is also an excellent base from which you can visit many beautiful Basque villages such as Getaria and Zarautz and villages of historical importance, such as Guernica.
 Bilbao is also home to many stylish new “Design Hotels,” such as the Domine and the Miró.

 Gastronomy & Wine

-Basque Country is home to the wine region of Rioja Alavesa (boasting such famous wineries as Marques de Riscal), to Txakoli (an exciting wine region, near the Atlantic ocean, known for zippy whites that pair perfectly with vinegary and garlicky tapas) and also, to cider.
-Basque cider is not as famous as the cider from Asturias, but it is extremely pleasant.
-The Basque cider houses open up to the public during cider season (January to April), and you can drink as much cider as you like and enjoy rustic dinners eaten at long communal tables.
-The wineries of La Rioja are also a pleasure to visit, some open to the general public; others only open to VIP groups.
+Basque Country is home to the wine region of Rioja Alavesa (boasting such famous wineries as Marques de Riscal), to Txakoli (an exciting wine region near the Atlantic ocean, known for zippy whites that pair perfectly with vinegary and garlicky tapas) and also, to cider.
+Basque cider is not as famous as the cider from Asturias, but it is delightful.
+The Basque cider houses open up to the public during cider season (January to April).
+You can drink as much cider as you like and enjoy rustic dinners eaten at long communal tables.
+La Rioja’s wineries are also a pleasure to visit, some open to the general public; others only open to VIP groups.

 Only opened in 1997, the Guggenheim museum has completely and utterly transformed Bilbao.
 If you find yourself in Bilbao, a visit to the Guggenheim is “a must”.
 The permanent collection includes artists such as Richard Serra (who designed the “Snake”), Mark Rothko and Willem de Kooning.
 The restaurant at the Guggenheim is top class, reservations are essential.